CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{atients} undergoing computed tomography (CT) screening may not be able to get intravenous injections with contrast agents due to allergies~\cite{Namasivayam-ER-2006} or other medical conditions, e.g.~muscular dystrophy, causing low blood creatinine levels.
-However, the contrast substance plays a very important role in helping doctors to detect and delimit certain lesions, e.g.~malignant tumors \cite{Yan-OT-2017}.
+Patients undergoing computed tomography (CT) screening may not be able to get intravenous injections with contrast agents due to allergies~\cite{Namasivayam-ER-2006} or other medical conditions, e.g.~muscular dystrophy, causing low blood creatinine levels.
+However, the contrast substance plays a very important role in helping medical experts to detect and delimit certain lesions, e.g.~malignant tumors \cite{Yan-OT-2017}.
 For instance, radiotherapy heavily relies on the accurate segmentation of tumors.

-Certainly, the majority of patients are healthy enough to be injected with contrast agents, enabling doctors to obtain triple-phase CT scans which provide a significantly more clear picture of the malignant lesions.
+Certainly, the majority of patients are healthy enough to be injected with contrast agents, enabling medical experts to obtain triple-phase CT scans which provide a significantly more clear picture of the malignant lesions.
 The triple-phase CT includes a native phase (before the contrast is injected), a portal venous phase (right after the contrast is injected), and a late arterial phase (when the contrast passes into the arteries).
 As the three phases are in successive temporal order, the corresponding CT scans are taken in different moments in time, inherently leading to a misalignment between scans caused by slight movements of the patient, e.g.~due to breathing.
 In this scenario, some image registration method can be employed to align the CT scans.
-However, due to Hounsfield unit (HU) differences between contrast and non-contrast CT in certain types of tissue, the image alignment task becomes problematic, especially for the regions of interested, where tumors are located.
+However, due to Hounsfield unit (HU) differences between contrast and non-contrast CT in certain types of tissue, the image alignment task becomes problematic, especially for the regions of interest, where tumors are located.

 A method capable of translating between contrast and non-contrast CT scans, in both directions, is likely to solve the two problems presented above.
-Indeed, when patients are unable to undergo contrast CT screening, the doctors could simply employ the automated translation technique to generate contrast CT scans corresponding to the venous or arterial phases.
+Indeed, when patients are unable to undergo contrast CT screening, the medical experts could simply employ the automated translation technique to generate contrast CT scans corresponding to the venous or arterial phases.
 When CT scans need to be aligned, the same translation technique can be applied prior to the alignment step to remove the effect of the contrast substance, thus allowing for a better alignment.
 Once the displacement field is generated, it can be applied on the unmodified contrast CT scan to obtain the final alignment result.